 As of March 24, 2023, Ditte received the last drop of the eye drops in her eye, after which there was an observation period of 1 month and approx. 3 weeks without eye drops, and where a check-up at the veterinarian on May 11, 2023 showed that the eye continued to maintain the status quo (no decline).
 There was still no decline at check-up with the veterinarian on December 8, 2023.

-Things went well until May 2024, when a whitish spot in Ditte’s right eye began to form which has become whiter over a relatively short time.
+Things went well until May 2024, when a whitish spot in Ditte’s right eye began to form which became whiter over a relatively short time.

 On July 4, 2024, both of Ditte’s eyes were thoroughly examined, after which she was diagnosed with: Senile corneal dystrophy and degeneration with embedded crystals (calcium or cholesterol) in her right eye.
 And in both eyes: Senile nuclear sclerosing of lenses.
 There was a minimal cataract in the middle of the lens in the right eye and a little cataract at the edge in the left eye.
-As part of the examination, Ditte received pupil dilating eye drops in her right eye, after which the retina could be seen, which looks fine.
-Ditte can thus see with her right eye when she looks around the white spot and when it is twilight, when the pupil expands, and there is thus a larger pupil to look out of.
+As part of the examination, Ditte received pupil dilating eye drops in her right eye, after which the retina could be seen, which looked fine.
+Ditte could thus see with her right eye when she looked around the white spot and at twilight when the pupil expands, and there is thus a larger pupil to look out of.

-Based on the eye examination and subsequent control examination, it does not appear that Ditte has any pain in the eye, but she is red in the white area of the eye (one can see the red blood vessels), which may be a reaction to the condition of the cornea.
-Ditte has been prescribed artificial tears (eye drops without preservatives) which she must have 3-4 times a day for the rest of her life to counteract dry eyes, that is, to keep the cornea moist and to improve the absorption of nutrients.
+Based on the eye examination and subsequent control examination, Ditte did not appear to have any pain in the eye, but the white area of the eye appeared red (one could see the red blood vessels) which was probably a reaction to the condition of the cornea.
+Ditte was prescribed artificial tears (eye drops without preservatives) 3-4 times a day for the rest of her life to counteract dry eyes, that is, to keep the cornea moist and to improve the absorption of nutrients.
 The artificial tears are also dripped into her left eye for the purpose of prevention.

-As a result of this development, I have for a period changed the composition of medicinal mushrooms for Ditte.
-She now also receives a wide range of nutritional supplements from among others plants as well as vitamins and minerals (these nutritional supplements are not yet described on this website) in an attempt to improve her eye – see more information down the bottom of this link.
+Because of this development, I have for a period changed the composition of medicinal mushrooms for Ditte.
+She now also receives a wide range of nutritional supplements from, among others, plants as well as vitamins and minerals (these nutritional supplements are not yet described on this website) in an attempt to improve her eye.

 Dorthe Øfeldt